oSoWoSo/open-source_rules/README.md

 basic rules:
+1. Constitution cannot be breaked.

-1. Any kind of nature cannot be prohibited
+2. Any kind of nature cannot be prohibited.
+3. Land cannot by held.
+4. Nature sources cannot by held by comercial company or individual.
-2. Open sources must be promoted everywhere
+5. Open sources must be promoted in every aspect of human living.
-3. All software/format used by governments must be open source
+6. All sources/software/format/hardware used by governments must be open source.
-4. Closed sources software/format cannot be enforced to public use
+7. Any closed source software/format/hardware cannot be used, promoted or enforced by government.
+8. Government must fund developing of needed open source software/format/hardware if is not available.
-5. Rules are created in simple as posible readable form using choosed versioning control system (git)
+9. Rules are created in simple readable form using choosed versioning control system (for example git) and publicly.
-6. Anyone can contribute to rules
+10. Anyone can contribute to rules.
-7. Rules are added after most people vote for it
-8. Any rule cannot break basic rules

 This project is (repair me if I am wrong) first attempt to create real open source rules which can be used for taking care of our countries and our world.